What Is Imaginary Lat Syndrome? (ILS)

 The lats must be engaged in a productive way i.e. sufferers will have to reach muscle failure without stopping to take a selfie for Instagram.

-One of the best ways to build the lats is by deadlifting, this exercise is guaranteed to turn even the skinniest man into a hulk of a man.
+One of the best ways to build real lats is by deadlifting, this exercise is guaranteed to transform your upper body.

-An added bonus, deadlifting will also help you improve his shoulder and bench press.
+An added bonus, deadlifting will also help you improve your shoulder and bench press.